minhquanphan/Ecommerce-App/README.md

 ## Description

-A ecommerce platform web application built with MERN stack.
+An e-commerce platform web application built with MERN stack.
 This is the codebase for the MongoDB NodeJS and Express RESTful backend API.

 ## Features

-This include all common features of a ecommerce platform.
+This include all common features of an E-commerce Platform.

 ### CRUD User authentication and managing account (UserFlow)